sjpfenninger/modelling-energy-systems/advanced/mixed-complementarity.md

 \end{align}
 ```

 The optimality condition in the Nash-Cournot game has an extra term of the form $β \cdot q^s_i$.
-With this information, we can now *adjust* the objective of EOP of the Nash Game to ensure this additional term shows up in the KKT conditions.
+With this information, we can now *adjust* the objective of EOP of the Nash game to ensure this additional term shows up in the KKT conditions.
 We do this by integrating the term that differentiates Eq.
 (10a) and Eq.
-(10a') and adding it to the objective of the EOP of the Nash Game.
+(10a') and adding it to the objective of the EOP of the Nash game.

 The resulting EOP for the Nash-Cournot game with $i \in I$ participants reads:
 ```{math}